keyko-io/celo-monitoring/docs/architecture.md

 More information about how to subscribe to events, transactions and views of the public state can be found in the [API doc page](https://github.com/keyko-io/web3-monitoring-agent/blob/master/doc/api.md).

+Some agent features:

+- Failover support - If the agent stops and it's started again it recovers from the last block processed
+- Replay - The agent can start to read from any block specified by the agent operator.
+It allows to "replay" the whole network from block 1
+- Dynamically Configurable - It exposes a REST api so that smart contract events/views can be dynamically subscribed / unsubscribed.
+- Highly Available - The instances communicate with each other to ensure that every instance is subscribed to the same collection of smart contract events.

 #### Other Agents

 Because the open design of the data backbone and the architecture, additional agents can be implemented to capture data from different sources.